BangkokBlock/blockchain-developer-bootcamp-final-project/README.md

 (4) npx hardhat

-How to run this Project locally….
+How to run this Project locally…
 (1)In first terminal in root project folder run npx hardhat node

 (2)Log into metamask on localhost 8545